First-Year College Writing

 What is WRT 100, and why do I need to take it?

 WRT 100 is intended as a “boost” for students whose English placement test scores indicate that they might benefit from a bit more guidance as they transition to college-level writing.
-If you have placed into WRT 100, you will need to take this class along with the WRT 99 tutorial, and pass both with a C or better, before you take WRT 188.
-It will introduce you to the skills and habits you will need to succeed in WRT 188 through classroom discussion, meetings with your instructor, and plenty of writing practice.
-It will also provide you a regular weekly meeting with a tutor at the Writing Center.
+If you have placed into WRT 100, you will need to pass it with a C or better before you take WRT 188.
+It will introduce you to the skills and habits you will need to succeed in WRT 188 through classroom discussion, meetings with your instructor and your classroom writing coaches, and plenty of writing practice.
 Students who successfully complete WRT 100 have noted that they enter WRT 188 feeling confident and prepared, and that they often have a leg up on their classmates!

 What is WRT 99?